2230 words

 Docker Desktop's Performance Odyssey Over a Year of Innovations - Step 1

-The Resource Saver feature in Docker Desktop keeps an eye on container activity.
-If Docker Desktop remains inactive with no containers in operation for a span of 30 seconds, it autonomously diminishes its memory and CPU usage.
+Resource Saver tracks container activity.
+If Docker Desktop sits idle with nothing running for 30 seconds, it drops its memory and CPU usage on its own.

-The following chart illustrates the influence of Resource Saver on the memory usage of all Docker Desktop processes, as gauged using the footprint CLI command.
-This command is designed to collect memory data about a specific process or a group of processes.
+The chart below shows what Resource Saver does to the memory footprint of all Docker Desktop processes.
+I measured it with the footprint CLI command, which collects memory data for a process or a group of processes.

 Docker Desktop's Performance Odyssey Over a Year of Innovations - Step 2